prestonharberts/bib/README.md

 ### Copying chapters

-Included in this repo is a program `bibcopy` that copies entire chapters at a time, reformats them, and lets me paste them into [Monkeytype](https://monkeytype.com/).
+Included in this repo is a program `bibc` that copies entire chapters at a time, reformats them, and lets me paste them into [Monkeytype](https://monkeytype.com/).
 It's formatted to be very minimal and looks like this in the NET translation:

 <p align=center><img src="https://github.com/user-attachments/assets/573e279f-234e-463c-b559-f6b199ca468b" width="450"></p>